 Gastrointestinal Problems

-A dirty home can also trigger gastrointestinal upsets.
-Exposure to mold or dust can cause diarrhea, vomiting, and nausea.
-Furthermore, once the food is improperly stored in an unclean environment, it may cause food poisoning.
-Some symptoms may include stomach cramps and vomiting.
+Furthermore, if food is stored improperly or in an unclean environment, it may cause food poisoning.
+Some symptoms may include stomach cramps, diarrhea, and vomiting.

 Can a Dirty House Affect Your Physical Health?

 Yes, a dirty house can affect your physical health.
 It can lead to skin irritation, breathing problems, and allergies.
-A cluttered home can cause headaches, fatigue, infection, and general irritation.

-A dirty home can also be a factor in developmental delays for children.
-A study has proven that poor hygiene at home is a potential stress to children leading to a child’s poor brain development.
+study has proven that poor hygiene at home is a potential stress for children, leading to poor brain development.

 Can a Dirty House Affect Your Mental Health?

-A dirty house will make you vulnerable to mental health problems.
-It is proven in numerous studies that a cluttered home or room can contribute to one’s poor concentration, stress, and anxiety.
+Numerous studies prove a cluttered home or room can contribute to one’s poor concentration, stress, and anxiety.

 When a house is dirty, a person may feel overwhelmed, anxious, and out of control.
 This may lead to anxiety disorder and depression.